nicoder/hoverbear.github.io/_posts/2014-08-12-Option-Monads-in-Rust.md

 This code handles all possible result branches cleanly, and the author need not explicitly deal with each possible `None` result, they only need to handle the end result.
 If any of the functions which may fail (called by `and_then()`) do fail, the rest of the computation is bypassed.
 Additionally, it makes expressing and understanding the pipeline of computations much easier.

 `map` and `and_then` (along with a gamut of other functions listed [here](http://doc.rust-lang.org/std/option/type.Option.html)) provide a robust set of tools for composing functions together.
-Lets take a look, their signatures are below.
+Let's take a look, their signatures are below.

 ```rust
 fn map<U>     (self, f: |T| -> U)         -> Option<U>